Reflecting Upon Irreducible Mind

 is, would

-this book is outside standard paradigms, and this is a very important reason
+of this book is outside standard paradigms, and this is a very important

 that we use.
 The intelligent reader is, thus (IMO), at a serious risk of